get-convex/templates/CONTRIBUTING.md

 Manually for each stacked branch.
 We'll automate this later™.

+Also remember that many templates share the same `generate-*` repo.
+So when you make a change that's shared across templates, you should update the other templates as well and commit them all changing together.

 #### Absorb workflow

 If you just want to make a simple code change to the code we wrote (in `convex/`